 Hon.
 Acting Speaker: Chairman ICT, you are aware of the rules.
-If something is out of order in regards to what was being discussed.
+It is something out of order in regards to what was being discussed.
 I entertain what you are requesting and we will take it up but it is not in order to bring it at that level.

-(Members spoke off record)
+(Members spoke off-record)